Wicked Animals—Disgusting or Beneficial?

 So let's take a look at some not so popular animals, wicked animals and as we learn about them, perhaps our views and perceptions will change.

 What Are The Biggest Influences In Our Lives?

-What do you think are some of the biggest factors that influence our life growing up?
+What do you think are some of the biggest factors that influence our lives growing up?

-These same things tend to shape our views regarding our feelings or thoughts towards places, people, animals, and other things.
+There are many things that shape our views regarding towards places, people, animals and other things.

 Some of the biggest factors that influence us are:

 - Society (Media, TV)

 - Peer Pressure